Current News and Collaborations (last updated 2 July, 2008)

 Mangghuer Folktale Literature collection online

 Mangghuer, or Minhe Mangghuer, is spoken by about 25,000 people in Minhe Hui and Mangghuer (Tu) Autonomous County, Haidong Region, Qinghai Province, China.
-Published through the generosity of The Bridge Fund, the 23 folktales in this collection are written in Mangghuer and were rerecorded to improve sound quality.
-Please click here to visit the page containing the downloadable audio files.
+Published through the generosity of The Bridge Fund, the 23 folktales in this collection are written in Mangghuer and were re-recorded to improve sound quality.

 (June 2008)